Safety is our specialty, and this also applies to handling your personal data and ensuring that your privacy is respected.

 Contractual data, including a copy of the contract you have with Sector Alarm, as well as any other documents signed as part of the onboarding or in connection with later contractual changes (for example if you move to a new address).
 The contract includes the address of the alarm installation, customer number, panel type as well as the price and billing information.

 Call recordings, including recordings of all calls to and from our alarm central.
 Unless you have opted-out from such recording, we also record calls to our customer support center.

 User and alarm system data, such as name, address, phone number and e-mail address for you and all third parties enabled by you to operate the alarm system (including emergency contacts such as family members and neighbors).
 This also includes house type, panel type and location of alarm components as well as your password and code.
-Alarm installation details and activity log for all activity on the alarm system including detail on arming/disarming, alarm activations and technical alarms.
+Alarm installation details and activity log for all activity on the alarm system including detail on arming/disarming, alarm activations and technical alarms for all users of the alarm system.
 Management of integrated lock, door locks and smart plug controls (if you have these installed).

 Logs from use of our platforms, such as your activity in the Sector Alarm app or on Sector Alarm on our website includes login, mobile number and device ID, app ID, app version, browser/browser type and version, operating system and phone/device model and information about which network you use.
 Use of our digital services, including Sector Alarm on our website and app, is governed by a separate user agreement.